ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 Let's break it down:
 1. `http.cors()` Allows [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS){:target="_blank" rel="noopener noreferrer"} [preflight checks](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests){:target="_blank" rel="noopener noreferrer"} to succeed.
 2. We want all requests to the application to require authentication.
 If no authentication is provided, a 401 status will be returned.
-Note that this is different if you set up the Spring Boot application as an OAuth Client.
+Note that this is different if you configure the Spring Boot application as an OAuth client.
 In that case, the caller would be redirected to the login page.
-3. Here we tell the application to behave as a Resource Server.
-Authentication should be provided via JWT tokens.
+3. Here we tell the application to behave as a resource server.
+Authentication should be provided via JWT access tokens.
-To learn more about JWT token, you can check out my other [blogpost about OAuth](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}.
+To learn more about JWT tokens, you can check out my other [blogpost about OAuth](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}.

-These JWT tokens were signed by Azure AD and Spring should check if their signature is correct.
+Our JWT access tokens are signed by Azure AD and our application should check if their signature is correct.
-Azure AD serves the public key to do so, for which we have configure the endpoint in our application.
+Azure AD has an endpoint with the public key to do so, which we have to configure in our application.
-A first option is to tell it what the issuer URI is, so that it can find the correct endpoint in the discovery document.
+A first option is to configure the issuer URI so that it can find the correct endpoint in the discovery document.
-This is a convenience endpoint where a lot of the client configuration can be found, including the web keys endpoint.
+The discovery document is a convenience endpoint where a lot of the client configuration can be found, including the web keys endpoint.

-> You can locate the discovery document by appending `.well-known/openid-configuration` to the issuer URI.
+> You can find the discovery document by appending `.well-known/openid-configuration` to the issuer URI.

 ```
 # application.properties